fwjmath/BijectiveMap/README.md

 - `to_graph`: convert to a graph object with embeddings in Sagemath

+- `to_graph_debug`: a debug version of `to_graph`, not canonicalized, used for debugging bijections written in this class.

 - `plot`: plots the map with Sagemath's functionality.
 Due to the limitation of Sagemath, it does not work on non-planar maps or disconnected maps.

+**TODO**

+- Add functionality to draw a map properly, allowing all constructions